-Aerating your lawn will also help.
-By forking your lawn and adding small holes into the lawn, it will allow water to penetrate deeper into the soil and allow fresh oxygen to reach the grass roots which is required for healthy grass growth.
+Aerating your lawn will also help – because by forking your lawn and adding small holes, it will allow water to penetrate deeper into the soil and allow fresh oxygen to reach the grass roots which is required for healthy grass growth.

 A good alternative to this is the use of water butts which collect water when it rains.
 This water can then be used on flowers, plants or on your garden when water is in short supply.